Altai falcon

+The Altai falcon has been identified as a color morph of the Central Asian saker falcon (Falco cherrug milvipes), as per the latest genetic research (Zinevich et al. 2023).
+Previously, it was variously classified as a morph, a subspecies (Falco cherrug altaicus), and even separate species (Falco altaicus).
+It used to have a high reputation among Central Asian falconers.

 Distribution and taxonomy

 The Altai falcon breeds in a relatively small area of Central Asia across the Altai and Sayan Mountains.
 This area overlaps with the much larger breeding area of the saker falcon (Falco cherrug).
-It appears that Altai falcons are either natural hybrids between sakers and gyrfalcons (Falco rusticolus), or rather the descendants of such rare hybrids backcrossing into the large population of sakers.
+Previously, it was believed that Altai falcons were either natural hybrids between sakers and gyrfalcons (Falco rusticolus), or rather the descendants of such rare hybrids backcrossing into the large population of sakers.
+However, the most recent research has demonstrated that Altai falcons are genetically intermingled with the broader Asian Saker population and do not constitute a distinct cluster, indicating that they do not represent a separate taxonomic entity.

-So far, molecular genetic studies cannot prove or falsify the hybrid hypothesis.
-Gyrfalcons are rare winter vagrants to the Altai falcon's range.
-The high altitude cold grasslands of the region constitute habitat intermediate between typical saker habitat (temperate lowland steppes) and typical gyrfalcon habitat (arctic tundra).
-These two species of falcons also easily hybridise in captivity.

-Thus the Altai falcon is tentatively considered to be a saker subspecies Falco cherrug altaicus.
-It tends to be larger than typical sakers and has red-backed, brownish and greyish colour varieties.